Surviving Diverticulitis and a Fistula: My Journey with an Ostomy

 nogutz

 Hi Buzz, I enjoyed your story of courage.
-Your approach to the whole situation is inspirational.
+Your approach on the whole situation is inspirational.
 It truly isn't about us, it is all about our children and other family members that need us, they are truly our strength and our reason for living.
 Good luck on your journey.

 buzzkillman70